Richard F. Outcault: The Yellow Kid

 The New York World newspaper began publishing cartoons in 1889.
 The Chicago Inter Ocean added a color supplement in 1892, the first in the US, and when the World's publisher Joseph Pulitzer saw it, he ordered for his own newspaper the same four-color rotary printing press.
 A color Sunday humor supplement began to run in the World in Spring 1893.
 The supplement's editor Morrill Goddard contacted Outcault via Roy McCardell on the staff of Puck and offered Outcault a full-time position with the World.
 Outcault's first cartoon for the paper appeared on September 16, 1894: a six-panel, full-page comic strip titled "Uncle Eben's Ignorance of the City".
 Though not the first strips to employ multi-panel narrative strips—even at the World—Outcault's were among the earliest.
 His primary subjects were African Americans who lived in a town called Possumville and Irish immigrants who lived in tenement slums.

-An Outcault cartoon from the June 2, 1894, issue of Judge featured a big-eared, bald street kid in a gown.
+An Outcault cartoon from the June 2, 1894 (in Truth magazine) featured a big-eared, bald street kid in a gown.
 Outcault continued to draw the character, who made his debut in the World on January 13, 1895.
 The kid appeared in color for the first time in the May 5 issue in a cartoon titled "At the Circus in Hogan's Alley".
 Outcault weekly Hogan's Alley cartoons appeared from then on in color, starring rambunctious slum kids in the streets, in particular the bald kid, who gained the name Mickey Dugan.
 In the January 5 episode of Hogan's Alley, Mickey's gown appeared in bright yellow.
 He soon became the star of the strip and became known as The Yellow Kid, and that May the Kid's dialogue began appearing on his yellow gown.
 The strip's popularity drove up the World's circulation and the Kid was widely merchandised.
 Its level of success drove other papers to publish such strips, and thus the Yellow Kid is seen as a landmark in the development of the comic strip as a mass medium.

 Outcault may not have benefited from the strip's merchandise revenue.
 Though he applied at least three times, he does not appear to have been granted a copyright on the strip.
 Common practice at the time would have given the publisher the copyrights to the strips they printed on a work-for-hire basis, though not to the characters therein.